Skip to main content

 CodeMeaningWhen it triggers

-SESSION_FAILEDSession is in a failed stateSession loaded but status is failed
+SESSION_FAILEDSession is in a failed stateSession loaded but its status is already failed

-SYSTEM_ERRORNon-recoverable payment processing errorServer error, network failure, unexpected exception
+SYSTEM_ERRORNon-recoverable processing errorServer error, network failure, or unexpected exception during payment

 MANUAL_REVIEWTransaction flagged for manual reviewPayment processor returned an ambiguous result requiring review